-In December 2023, the Financial Accounting Standards Board (FASB) issued ASU 2023-09, titled Income Taxes (Topic 740): Improvements to Income Tax Disclosures.
+In December 2023, FASB issued ASU 2023-09, titled Income Taxes (Topic 740): Improvements to Income Tax Disclosures.
 These amendments address investor requests for enhanced transparency regarding income tax information.
 Specifically, they improve income tax disclosures related to rate reconciliation and income taxes paid.
 ASU 2023-09 becomes effective for fiscal years beginning after December 15, 2024, with early adoption permitted.
 While the Company is currently assessing the impact of this standard, anticipate it will result in disclosure changes only.